ncolebank12/calories-prediction/README.md

 | R-squared | 0.113         | 0.100     |
 | RMSE      | 590.263       | 635.378   |

 As illustrated by these results, this baseline model is not a good predictor of calories.
-Only about 10% of the variance explained by the predictors, and the average deviation from the actual values is about 600 calories, which is way off since most recipes are in the 0-2,000 calorie range.
+Only about 10% of the variance is explained by the predictors, and the average deviation from the actual values is about 600 calories, which is way off since most recipes are in the 0-2,000 calorie range.
+The features used in this model likely do not correlate strongly enough with calories to be a good predictor.
+Intuitively I thought there could be some relation, but the results suggest otherwise.

 # Final Model